dotlang/language/README.md

 dotLang programming language is an imperative, static-typed general-purpose language based on author's experience and doing research on many languages (namely Java, C\#, C, C++, Rust, Go, Scala, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, Eiffel, Falcon, Julia, F\# and Oberon-2).
 I call the paradigm of this language "Data-oriented".
 This is a combination of Object-Oriented and Functional approach and it is designed to work with data.
 There are no objects or classes.
 Only data types and functions.
 But most useful features of the OOP (encapsulation, abstraction, inheritance and polymorphism) are provided to some extent.
 On the other hand, we have first-class and higher-order functions borrowed from functional approach.

-Three main goals are pursued in the design of this language:
+Three main objectives are pursued in the design of this language:

 1. **Simple**: The code written in dotLang should be consistent, easy to learn, read, write and understand.
 There has been a lot of effort to make sure there are as few exceptions as possible.
 Software development is complex enough.
 Let's keep the language as simple as possible and save complexities for when we really need them.
 2. **Powerful**: It should enable (a team of) developers to organise, develop, test, maintain and operate a large and complex software project, with relative ease.
+This means a comprehensive standard library in addition to language rules.
 3. **Fast**: The compiler will compile to native code which will bring high performance.

 Achieving all of above goals at the same time is something impossible so there will definitely be trade-offs and exceptions.